 Valley Forge: Valley Forge is a historical national park that covers over 3,500 acres.
 The British took over Philadelphia in September 1777.
 Thus General George Washington and his army were forced to spend the winter in Valley Forge.
 Located 18 miles outside of Philadelphia, Valley Forge is a great choice for Revolutionary War buffs.

+I hoped you enjoyed my Philadelphia visitors guide!
+How about you?
 Are you ready to plan a trip to Philadelphia?
 Have you ever visited Philadelphia?
 Share your thoughts in the comments.
 And don’t forget your guidebook!

 Note: Some links are affiliate-based.
 If you make a purchase, I earn a small commission at no additional cost to you.